The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

 INITIAL PHASE 1 TIMELINE

-Board review and strategic alignment (Monday, May 11, 2026)
+Board review and strategic alignment

-Discovery questionnaires
+Brandiscover™ questionnaires

-Domain and listings assessment
+Domain assessment

 Next 1–2 Weeks